Globular weak $\omega$-categories as models of a type theory: The Grothendieck-Maltsiniotis definition of -categories

-However when it is the case we will chose the corresponding iterated sources and target to be the identity maps (\ie the map iterated $0$ times).
-We can then introduce the following rewriting rule, that does not change the colimit and thus exhibits $\partial X$ as a pasting scheme
+However, when it is the case we will chose the corresponding iterated sources and target to be the identity maps (\ie the map iterated $0$ times).
+We can then normalize with the following rewriting rule, that does not change the colimit and thus exhibits $\partial X$ as a pasting scheme

-Now we can define the two inclusion maps $\sigma_X$ and $\tau_X$ to induced by the families
+Now, we can define the two inclusion maps $\sigma_X$ and $\tau_X$ to induced by the families

 Note that there is a subtlety whenever there are two or more successive cells of maximal dimension $n$ composed in dimension $n-1$.
 In this case we have to renormalize the dimension of table of $\partial X$ in order to remove multiple successive instances of $n-1$.
 Defining $\sigma_X$ and $\tau_X$ in this case requires to handle carefully this renormalization, as illustrated in the following example: